Cubes N Juliennes

 Stovetop Pressure Cooker

-Once the mutton is ready to cook, heat the oil in a heavy bottom pot or pressure cooker or a heavy bottom pan.
-Then, add chopped onions and fry until translucent.
+After marination when the mutton is ready to cook, heat the 5 tablespoons oil in a heavy bottom pot or pressure cooker or a heavy bottom pan.
+Then, add 1½ cups chopped onions, fry until soft and pink.

-Once the mutton is sautéed well, add 1-2 cups of water and curry leaves.
+Once the mutton is sautéed well, add 1-2 cups of water and 1 sprig curry leaves.
 Mix well.
 Check for the seasoning and salt and adjust it as per the requirement.

-Pressure cook until the meat is done done.
+Pressure cook for 3 whistles on medium high heat.
+Then reduce the heat to low and cook for 15-20 minutes or until meat is done.
 Let the pressure release naturally.

 Once cooked, dish out and garnish with green coriander and serve hot with steamed rice.